BiBiServ/bibigrid/README.md

 (same library, different major version) when building a shaded (fat) jar.
 The BiBiGrid POM supports Maven profiles to avoid such dependency conflicts.

-At first, clone the repository onto your local machine and change into `bibigrid` directory.
+At first, clone the repository onto your local machine and change into its directory.
 ~~~BASH
 > git clone https://github.com/BiBiServ/bibigrid.git
 > cd bibigrid
 ~~~

 ### Default profile (all supported cloud provider)
-*Attention: Building a package supporting all cloud provider is possible but not recommended.
+*Attention: Building a package supporting all cloud provider is possible, but not recommended.
 The Maven package action put the first occurance of a library/class into the builded shaded jar.
 This could lead to an unpredictable behaviour when running BiBiGrid.
 The default profile is mainly used by IDEs with Maven support.*